mojaloop/pisp-project/docs/linking/README.md

 ### 1.3.2.
 OTP / SMS

-In the OTP authentication channel, the result is the PISP being instructed on a specific URL where this supposed user should be redirected.
-This URL should be a place where the user can prove their identity (e.g., by logging in).
+In the OTP authentication channel, the DFSP sends an 'out of bound' OTP message to their user (e.g. over SMS or Email).
+The PISP prompts the user for this OTP message, and includes it in the `authToken` field in the `PUT /consentRequests/{id}` callback.

 ![Request consent](../out/linking/2-request-consent-otp.svg)